 - The trophozoites invade the colonic epithelium and secrete enzymes that cause localized necrosis.
 Little inflammation occurs at the site.

-- As the lesion reaches the muscularis layer, a typical “flask shaped” ulcer forms, that can undermine and destroy large areas of intestinal epithelium.
+- As the lesion reaches the muscularis layer, a typical “flask-shaped” ulcer forms, which can undermine and destroy large areas of the intestinal epithelium.

 - Progression into submucosa leads to invasion of the portal circulation by the trophozoites.

 - Non-invasive infection: In many cases, the trophozoites remain confined to the intestinal lumen of individuals who are thus asymptomatic carriers and cysts passers.